Photo: Place du Louvre, Paris, France – photo by moi

 2. I tune in one or many sources.
 They are my cultural trends trackers.
 I can be in the mood for…

-– Watching a short weekly TV show on what’s happening in culture in Paris and France.
-India Weber, @indiainsights, is the great host of ‘J’ai un ticket’.
+– Watching a short weekly TV show on what’s happening in culture in Paris and beyond: ‘J’ai un ticket’.

 – Digging the news of an organization.
 It could be a foundation, a coworking space, a makerspace, a library, a museum.
 A startup, an institution, a neighbourhood, a city.
 Usually the blog or the news page are where informations are.